 An MPAS Focused on Ethics and Team-Based Practice

 St. Kate’s master's in physician assistant studies provides the building blocks of critical thinking by incorporating medical decision-making, ethical considerations, and principles of team-based practice into every course.

-You’ll spend 14 months in the classroom benefiting from rich discussion and hands-on experiences, enhanced by frequent and early exposure to clinical experts and settings.
+You’ll spend 14 months in the classroom benefiting from rich discussion and hands-on experiences, enhanced by frequent connections with clinical experts and settings.
 You will translate that learning into 14 months of clinical clerkships before completing the curriculum in a senior seminar.
 The clerkships provide you with experiences in clinical locations such as:

 outpatient ambulatory practices

 Due to the intensive nature of this curriculum, we strongly discourage students from seeking or maintaining outside employment while enrolled.
 While understanding that certain circumstances necessitate a student to pursue employment, the program cannot make concessions to accommodate a student’s work obligations, nor should the student’s work obligations interfere with the progression of learning and responsibilities the student has while enrolled in the program.